UM-ARM-Lab/vr_teleop/README.md

 ## Troubleshooting
 * If SteamVR is having trouble detecting the Vive headset, try switching on/off the SteamVR beta

-   Found by right clicking SteamVR > Properties > Betas >  Select the beta you would like to opt into > beta - SteamVR Beta Update
+   Found by right clicking SteamVR > Properties > Betas >  Select the beta you would like to opt into
 * Read the SteamVR for Linux guide to make sure everything is configured properly

    [SteamVR for Linux guide](https://github.com/ValveSoftware/SteamVR-for-Linux)